AdilGahraman/House-Price-Prediction/README.md

 # House-Price-Prediction
-Predicting prices of the houses based on selected columns from the dataset.
+Predicting prices of the houses based on selected columns from the Kaggle dataset.